martinellimarco/t2sz/README.md

                                GB = 1000^3
         -S SIZE            In raw mode: it is ignored.
                            In tar mode: the maximum size of an input block, in bytes.
-                           Unlike -s this option may split big files in smaller chuncks.
+                           Unlike -s this option may split big files in smaller chunks.
                            Remember that each block is compressed independently and a small value here will result in a bigger archive.
-                           -S can be used together with -s but MUST be greater or equal to it's value.
+                           -S can be used together with -s but MUST be greater or equal to its value.
                            If -S and -s are equal the input block will be of exactly that size, if there is enough input data.
                            Like -s SIZE may be followed by one of the multiplicative suffixes described above.
         -T [1..N]          Number of thread to spawn.
 It improves compression speed but cost more memory.
 Default is single thread.